utcs356/sp25/_pages/about.md

 ### Welcome to CS 356, Spring 2024 Edition!

-### Overview
+### Course Overview

-This course is an introduction to computer networks and is suitable for undergraduates and beginning graduate students.
-The course will investigate computer networks and network protocols from both a conceptual and implementation standpoint.
-The primary focus of the course will be on foundational ideas, architecture, protocols and software used in networks that comprise the Internet.
+This is an introductory course in computer networks that is suitable for undergraduate and beginning graduate students.
+The course will explore computer networks and network protocols, both from a conceptual and implementation standpoint.
+The main focus of the course will be on foundational ideas, architecture, protocols, and software used in networks that make up the Internet.
+The course aims to achieve the following goals:

+* To learn what computer networks are and how they work today
+* To understand why they are designed the way they are and how they are likely to evolve
+* To learn how to write networked applications and services and program software routers through programming assignments

+The course is structured around lectures by the instructor with open discussion.
+Students will form groups of one or two people for programming assignments.

 ### Textbook
 * Required: [Computer Networks: Systems Approach](https://book.systemsapproach.org/){:target="\_blank"} (available online) by Larry Peterson and Bruce Davie
-* Supplementary: [TCP Congestion Control: A Systems Approach](hhttps://tcpcc.systemsapproach.org/){:target="\_blank"} (available online) by Larry Peterson, Lawrence Brakmo, and Bruce Davie

 ### Topics
 * Physical and data link layer protocols